 - 1 tablespoon cocoa powder

-Preheat the oven to 350 degrees F and line an 8 X 8-inch baking pan with parchment paper.
+- Preheat the oven to 350°F and line an 8 X 8-inch baking pan with parchment paper.

-Mix the yolks with he batter until smooth and then gradually fold in the flour and chocolate.
+- Mix the yolks with the batter until smooth and then gradually fold in the flour and chocolate.
 Set aside.

-Place the pan in the preheated 350 degree F oven until the batter on the surface looks dry and it no longer jiggles, about 30 minutes.
+- Place the pan in the preheated 350°F oven until the batter on the surface looks dry and it no longer jiggles, about 30 minutes.

-Remove the pan from the oven and let it cool to room temperature.
-Lift the blondies out of the pan with the parchment paper and then slice them into 16 even squares.
+- Remove the pan from the oven and let it cool to room temperature.
+Lift the cake out of the pan with the parchment paper and then slice them into 16 even squares.